racmanuel/ar-model-viewer-for-woocommerce/README.txt

 - **Elementor Widget**: Display 3D models using a dedicated widget in Elementor.
 - **Bulk Import and Export**: Easily manage your 3D models by using the native WooCommerce importer/exporter.
 - **Generate 3D Models from Text Using AI**: Describe an object in text and let the AI create a 3D model for you.
 - **Generate 3D Models from Images Using AI**: Upload an image and convert it into a 3D model effortlessly.
+(Comming Soon).
 - **Exclusive Future Updates and Improvements**: Stay ahead with continuous updates and feature enhancements exclusive to Pro users.

 ### Open Source and Community Contribution 🌟